 into the image (

 bhyve -c N -m XG).
 The HTTP layer acceptscpuCount/memoryMBon create but the bhyve backend ignores them for now.
-The jail backend honours them viarctl(8)as before. - Per-jail
+The jail backend honours them viarctl(8)as before. - Host-console promotion into the SSH pool.
+Windows can launch from

 ifconfig lo0 upand friends.
 The pool image handles interface bring-up internally on boot; the gateway doesn’t touch guest-side networking.